MicrosoftDocs/defender-docs/defender-endpoint/mac-whatsnew.md

 - `mdatp connectivity test` added an extra URL.
 The new URL is [https://go.microsoft.com/fwlink/?linkid=2144709](https://go.microsoft.com/fwlink/?linkid=2144709).
 - Up until now, the product log level didn't persist between product restarts.
 Beginning in this version, there's a new command-line tool switch that persists the log level.
 The new command is `mdatp log level persist --level <level>`.
-- Fixed a bug in the product installation package that in rare cases could lead a loss of product state during updates
+- Resolved an issue in the product installation package that in rare cases could lead a loss of product state during updates
 - Performance improvements for file copy operations and built-in macOS applications
 - Product improvements